talhaorak/neydir/README.md

 ## How to run
 - Clone the repository
 - Run `npm install`
+- Change the base path in `vite.config.js` if necessary(currently it is set to run under Github Pages)
 - Run `npm run dev`

 ## How to build